ionos-enterprise/testVM/README.md

 Script config
 -------------
+Use the "-g" command line option to supply the git repository.

 The script reads the configuration from the YAML config file given as a command line argument.
 Description of the parameters below,
-1. Git repository with the kernel including IBNBD patches
-2. The path to the qcow image of the VM
+1. The path to the qcow image of the VM
-3. block device name of the VM on which the os is installed (sda1)
+2. block device name of the VM on which the os is installed (sda1)
-4. host bridge name for networking
+3. host bridge name for networking
-5. VM root username and password
+4. VM root username and password
-6. Number of VMs to be launched and configured in step 2
+5. Number of VMs to be launched and configured in step 2
-7. Number of cpu and RAM for VMs in step 2
+6. Number of cpu and RAM for VMs in step 2
 A sample config file is present in the main folder, named "config-sample.yml".

 Kernel config